A Lotte Data – Minecraft Data Pack

 • charlottebuff:squids includes squids and glow squids.

-• charlottebuff:technical_entities includes all displays, interactions, and markers.
+• charlottebuff:technical_entities includes all displays, interactions, markers, and mannequins.

 • charlottebuff:testificates includes villagers and wandering traders.